-I want you to free your mind of frivolous examples like these and focus on the more soul-exposing factors of a person's personality and behavior that set them apart from the rest.
-It's time to think seriously about our self-induced social partitions and what triggers them.
-What is it that generates a "them" and "us" mentality where there is no middle ground, you are either in one camp or the other?
+I want you to free your mind of frivolous examples like these and focus on the more soul-exposing factors of a person’s personality and behavior that set them apart from the rest.
+It’s time to think seriously about our self-induced social partitions and what triggers them.
+What generates a “them” and “us” mentality where there is no middle ground, you are either in one camp or the other?

 For a controversial example, dare I mention it, take pineapple on pizza.
 Both sides have incredibly persuasive arguments for the legitimacy of the pineapple to be on the pizza.
 We all know someone on the other side who we radically disagree with and have to try to block that side of their dysfunctional personality out to be able to remain friends.